mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 expectation that new implementors are also obliged to implement this new RFC.
 Some other groups use the update tag to define optional extensions or use of extension points in the current protocol.
-This disconnect leads to a situation where it is desirable to add at "mandatory-to-implement" indication to an existing RFC.
+This disconnect leads to a situation where it is desirable to add a "mandatory-to-implement" indication to an existing RFC.

-Groups or individuals that apply such restrictive conditions to the updates tag, consequently usually don't use the update tag for any extensions or addition to a protocol.
-However, as there is no other way in the current metadata scheme to link a new RFC to an existing RFC, not using the updates tag makes it harder to find these new RFCs.
-While new implementors might well benefit from some extensions or additions, they might not be aware of them and ether not use them or, in the worst case, implement a proprietary mechanism instead.
+Groups or individuals that apply such restrictive conditions to the Updates tag, consequently usually don't use the update tag for any extensions or addition to a protocol.
+However, as there is no other way in the current metadata scheme to link a new RFC to an existing RFC, not using the Updates tag makes it harder to find these new RFCs.
+While implementors might well benefit from some extensions or additions, they might not be aware of them and either not use them or, in the worst case, implement an alternate mechanism instead.

 Currently the Updates/Updated by tag pair mainly provides a way to link two documents.
 The cases mentioned above clearly benefit from such a linkage which the expectation that readers of one RFC as least look or also read the other RFC.
 Additionally, there are more cases where such a linkage could be useful to improve awareness of some newer related technology without providing any indication on the importance of the linked document.
-As the conditions for the use of the updates tag are not clear, often it is not used in such cases.
+As the conditions for the use of the Updates tag are not clear, often it is not used in such cases.

 This document recommends the discontinuation of the use of the Updates/Updated by tag pair, and instead proposes three new tag pairs that have well-defined meanings and use cases.

+# Requirements Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

 # New Definitions

 Based on the problems identified above this document defines three new tag pairs